uppadhyayraj/azure-devops-dotnet-test-manager/README.md

 ## Overview

+VS Code is an excellent IDE for cross-platform code development and testing, and offers robust support for various programming languages, including the .NET platform.
+The latest C#/Dotnet extension further enhances .NET development within VS Code.

-The "Azure DevOps - Dotnet Test Manager" extension aims to bridge the gap in VS Code's testing features for Mac users and provide a seamless experience for associating automated tests with Azure DevOps test cases.
-This allows for end-to-end test automation, execution reporting, and integration with build and release pipelines.
+However, noticed that VS Code is still missing some critical features, specifically for Mac users when it comes to testing.
+One such feature is the ability to associate automated tests with Azure DevOps test cases.
+This feature is incredibly valuable for end-to-end test automation, as it facilitates running tests from pipelines (both build and release), leading to comprehensive automated test execution and reporting.

+I developed this extension to bridge the gap and provide the [Same Visual Studio Experience](https://learn.microsoft.com/en-us/azure/devops/test/associate-automated-test-with-test-case?view=azure-devops) for all testers using dotnet and Azure DevOps test management.

 ## Key Features